ibm-cloud-architecture/refarch-kc/docs/itg-tests/README.md

 ## How to proof the event sourcing

-The goal of this test is to illustrate the happy path for event sourcing: all events for an order, are persisted in kafka, and a consumer with no offset commit, could run and help to answer to the question: **What happened to the orderId 75?**
+The goal of this test is to illustrate the happy path for event sourcing: all events for an order, are persisted in kafka, in the order of arrival, and a consumer with no offset commit, could run and help to answer to the question: **What happened to the orderId 75?**

 We want to validate the order events are sequential over time, and it is possible to replay the loading of events from time origin.